banban/banban/README.md

 # From Strategy to Delivery

 **Andrew Butenko**
-Enterprise Architecture • Solution Architecture • Architecture Analysis • Digital Transformation • AI
+Enterprise Architecture • Solutions Architecture • Business Analysis • Digital Transformation • Platform Engineering • AI

 _Another Architecture Portfolio :).
-Prepared in support my interview process._
+Prepared in support of my interview processes._

 ---

 ## How to read this file

 This portfolio is designed as a conversation guide rather than a formal presentation.
-It aligns with an [architecture-as-code](https://github.com/banban/architecture-as-code) style repository because it is text-based, versionable, readable, reusable, and extensible with Mermaid diagrams, images, and links.
+It aligns with an [architecture-as-code](https://github.com/banban/architecture-as-code) style repository because it is text-based, evolution/versional, readable, reusable, and extensible with Mermaid diagrams, images, and links.

 > It shows how I approach architecture analysis, solution design, transformation, and delivery.
 I do not need to present it formally, but I am happy to refer to examples if useful.
+And yes, I do not use PowerPoint in 99% of cases.

 ---